The Best iPad Apps For Speech-Language Development

 - The vivid animated images and captivating sounds on the iPad apps grab the attention of children who are often easily distracted.

-- Many apps have free versions. which allows SLPs to try an app out with little risk.
+- Many apps have free versions that allow SLPs to try an app out with little risk.

 - See a cost comparison of iPad apps vs traditional materials.
 The cost savings are impressive.